fastah/libattio/docs/V2ObjectsObjectRecordsPut200ResponseDataValuesValueInnerOneOf11.md

 SetCreatedByActor sets CreatedByActor field to given value.

+### GetOriginalPhoneNumber

+`func (o *V2ObjectsObjectRecordsPut200ResponseDataValuesValueInnerOneOf11) GetOriginalPhoneNumber() string`

+GetOriginalPhoneNumber returns the OriginalPhoneNumber field if non-nil, zero value otherwise.

+### GetOriginalPhoneNumberOk

+`func (o *V2ObjectsObjectRecordsPut200ResponseDataValuesValueInnerOneOf11) GetOriginalPhoneNumberOk() (*string, bool)`

+GetOriginalPhoneNumberOk returns a tuple with the OriginalPhoneNumber field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetOriginalPhoneNumber

+`func (o *V2ObjectsObjectRecordsPut200ResponseDataValuesValueInnerOneOf11) SetOriginalPhoneNumber(v string)`

+SetOriginalPhoneNumber sets OriginalPhoneNumber field to given value.

+### GetCountryCode

+`func (o *V2ObjectsObjectRecordsPut200ResponseDataValuesValueInnerOneOf11) GetCountryCode() string`

+GetCountryCode returns the CountryCode field if non-nil, zero value otherwise.

+### GetCountryCodeOk

+`func (o *V2ObjectsObjectRecordsPut200ResponseDataValuesValueInnerOneOf11) GetCountryCodeOk() (*string, bool)`

+GetCountryCodeOk returns a tuple with the CountryCode field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetCountryCode

+`func (o *V2ObjectsObjectRecordsPut200ResponseDataValuesValueInnerOneOf11) SetCountryCode(v string)`

+SetCountryCode sets CountryCode field to given value.

-### GetOption
+### GetPhoneNumber

-`func (o *V2ObjectsObjectRecordsPut200ResponseDataValuesValueInnerOneOf11) GetOption() SelectOption`
+`func (o *V2ObjectsObjectRecordsPut200ResponseDataValuesValueInnerOneOf11) GetPhoneNumber() string`

-GetOption returns the Option field if non-nil, zero value otherwise.
+GetPhoneNumber returns the PhoneNumber field if non-nil, zero value otherwise.

-### GetOptionOk
+### GetPhoneNumberOk

-`func (o *V2ObjectsObjectRecordsPut200ResponseDataValuesValueInnerOneOf11) GetOptionOk() (*SelectOption, bool)`
+`func (o *V2ObjectsObjectRecordsPut200ResponseDataValuesValueInnerOneOf11) GetPhoneNumberOk() (*string, bool)`

-GetOptionOk returns a tuple with the Option field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetPhoneNumberOk returns a tuple with the PhoneNumber field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetOption
+### SetPhoneNumber

-`func (o *V2ObjectsObjectRecordsPut200ResponseDataValuesValueInnerOneOf11) SetOption(v SelectOption)`
+`func (o *V2ObjectsObjectRecordsPut200ResponseDataValuesValueInnerOneOf11) SetPhoneNumber(v string)`

-SetOption sets Option field to given value.
+SetPhoneNumber sets PhoneNumber field to given value.

 ### GetAttributeType